-The organisation of the Maker Faire Trieste is by ESOF/Fondazione Internazionale Trieste per la Scienza (FIT), the Abdus Salam International Centre for Theoretical Physics (ICTP) and the Comune di Trieste (henceforth called “the organisers”).
+The organisation of the Maker Faire Trieste is by the Abdus Salam International Centre for Theoretical Physics (ICTP), the Comune di Trieste, the Laboratorio dell’Immaginario Scientifico soc. coop. and Fondazione Internazionale Trieste per la Scienza (FIT), henceforth called “the organisers”.
 The Maker Faire Trieste is partially funded by the Regione Autonoma Friuli Venezia Giulia (Avviso pubblico per iniziative progettuali riguardanti manifestazioni di divulgazione della cultura scientifica 2020).

 The decision of the Selection Committee is final; in case of refusal a motivated response can be requested and the applicant can reapply after the appropriate changes.

 The acceptance of an application does not grant any reimbursement of costs incurred by the makers (such as travel/accommodation expenses, exhibition or other), which have to be covered by the makers themselves, except when a specific support is explicitly granted by the organisers.
 Before the event, accepted makers will be required to sign a copy of these Rules and a Declaration of Responsibility.

 Each accepted maker shall provide and use the personal safety devices (DPI, as per Italian rules) according to all obligations and modalities specified by public rulings on prevention of COVID-19 at the time of the event, and he/she should be informed about such public rules and follow them at any time during the event.